-It is a gripping story that begins by giving you the life inside North Korea, of how the hierarchical society works, how the bribes and the regime work, how smuggling is a way of life and the bribes the way out of being caught, how you can get away with anything until you ignore the ultimate authority.
+It is a gripping story that begins by giving you the life inside North Korea.
+Of how the hierarchical society works, how the bribes and the regime work.
+How smuggling is a way of life and the bribes the way out of being caught.
+How you can get away with anything until you ignore the ultimate authority.
 It gives a glimpse of the family life that seems no different from families anywhere.
-Author Hyeonseo Lee talks about the story of her family and her teenager curiosity to cross the river and step foot on the other into the land that is called China.
-However, destiny takes its own turns, and she is unable to return.
+Author Hyeonseo Lee talks about the story of her family.
+And her teenage curiosity to cross the river and step foot on the other side of the land that is called China.
+However, destiny takes its own turns.
+And she is unable to return.

 I have never read a North Korean’s defector’s story.
-So, for me reading this book was very educative.
-I got introduced to not only life in North Korea but also the landscape of North Korea – its mountains and its rivers.
+So, for me reading this book – The Girl with Seven Names, was very educative.
+I got introduced to not only life in North Korea.
+But also the landscape of North Korea – its mountains and its rivers.
 I got introduced to the world of illegal migrants in China.
-I got introduced to the underbelly of the region where almost everything is possible if you have the means.
-Above all it introduced me to the power of will power.
+And I got introduced to the underbelly of the region where almost everything is possible if you have the means.
+Above all, it introduced me to the power of willpower.

 I special mention also for the co-author David John, who has lent beautiful language to the book.